You are here

 The Elementary and Secondary School Emergency Relief (ESSER) Application for Funds is now available.

-The Coronavirus Aid, Relief, and Economic Security (CARES) Act was enacted on March 27, 2020, a $2 trillion package of assistance measures, including $30.75 billion for an Education Stabilization Fund.
-The Education Stabilization Fund will be allocated according to the following percentages:
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act was enacted in March 2020, which included $30.75 billion nationally for an Education Stabilization Fund.
+The Education Stabilization Fund was allocated according to the following percentages:

-Elementary and Secondary School Emergency Relief (ESSER) Fund dollars will be appropriated to state education agencies (SEAs) based on the previous year’s Title I shares, with 90% to be allocated to local education agencies that received a Title I allocation in the most recent fiscal year and the remaining 10% for an SEA reserve fund.
-LEA allocations will be calculated using the Title I formula however relief funds will not be subject to Title I requirements.
+Elementary and Secondary School Emergency Relief (ESSER) Fund dollars were appropriated to state education agencies (SEAs) based on the previous year’s Title I shares, with 90% allocated to local education agencies that received a Title I allocation in the most recent fiscal year and the remaining 10% reserved for state activities.
+LEA allocations were calculated using the Title I formula; however, relief funds will not be subject to Title I requirements.

-Colorado has been allocated $120,993,782 from the U.S. Department of Education from the ESSER Fund.
-Of the total allocation to Colorado, CDE must allocate a minimum of $108,894,404 (90%) to local education agencies (LEAs) and may reserve no more than $12,099,378 (10%).
-Of the state reserve, CDE may use no more than $604,969 (½ of 1%) for administrative purposes.
-The 10% SEA reserve is to be used for emergency needs as determined by the SEA to address issues related to COVID-19, which may be addressed through the use of grants or contracts.
+Colorado was allocated $120,993,782 from the U.S. Department of Education from the ESSER Fund.
+Of the total allocation to Colorado, CDE was required to allocate a minimum of $108,894,404 (90%) to local education agencies (LEAs) and was able to reserve no more than $12,099,378 (10%).
+Of the state reserve, CDE may use no more than $604,969 (half of 1%) for administrative purposes.
+The 10% SEA reserve is to be used for emergency needs as determined by the SEA to address issues related to COVID-19, which may be addressed through the use of grants or contracts